Home > J.D. / Ph.D.

 Q: When will I take the Qualifying Examinations for the Ph.D.?

-A: The Qualifying Examinations take place after a student has completed their two years of didactic neuroscience coursework, which will normally be at the end of the third year of the seven year track.
-The Qualifying Examinations have two phases.
-The Phase 1 exam typically occurs in August (or in some cases as late as October).
+A: The Qualifying Examinations take place after a student has completed their two years of didactic neuroscience coursework, which will normally be at the end of the fourth year of the seven year track.
 It tests a student’s knowledge of the didactic course material, and his or her synthetic thinking skills.
-The Phase 2 exam typically occurs three months after the Phase 1 exam.
-It requires the student to submit and then be examined on a dissertation research proposal in the style of the NIH National Research Service Award (NRSA) predoctoral fellowship proposal.
-After the Phase 2 exam, he or she will officially become a doctoral candidate, and in the standard case the student will then focus on neuroscience research from that point forward (rather than further neuroscience coursework) while also gradually completing additional law courses.
+After the exam, he or she will officially become a doctoral candidate, and in the standard case the student will then focus on neuroscience research from that point forward (rather than further neuroscience coursework) while also gradually completing additional law courses.

-Q: Will I get to/have to work as a Teaching Assistant?
+Q: Will I get to or have to work as a Teaching Assistant in the Graduate School?

-A: Every effort is made to accommodate the preferences of students with respect to teaching opportunities.
-For those with academic aspirations, teaching assistantships and similar positions are generally available that provide opportunities to lecture, lead discussions, prepare lesson plans, write and grade quizzes and exams, and the like.
-For those whose interests do not include teaching, every effort is made to provide exposure to tasks that suit their career goals.
+A: There is no requirement that a dual-degree J.D./Ph.D. student serve as a Teaching Assistant, though some students may wish to do so.
+Every effort is made to accommodate the preferences of students with respect to teaching opportunities.
+For those with academic aspirations, teaching assistantships and similar positions are generally available, providing opportunities to lecture, lead discussions, prepare lesson plans, write, and grade quizzes and exams, and the like.
+For students whose interests do not include teaching, every effort is made to provide exposure to tasks that suit each student’s career goals.

 Q: Will I be able to publish research results?